 Agronomists play a key role as trusted advisors to growers.
-This project - Creating win-wins in grains biosecurity with agronomists - explores how working together can strengthen grains biosecurity in practical, sustainable ways that bring real benefits to agronomists, their clients and the grains biosecurity system.
+This project - Creating win-wins in grains biosecurity with agronomists - explores how working together can strengthen grains crop protection in practical, sustainable ways that bring real benefits to agronomists, their clients and the grains biosecurity system.

 Project stages

-- Stage 1 (early 2026): Interviews, a survey, and workshops with agronomists and other key stakeholders to identify opportunities for collaboration.
+- Stage 1 (until September 2026): Interviews, a survey, and workshops with agronomists and other key stakeholders to identify opportunities for collaboration.
+It focuses on the grain growing regions in the west, south and north.

-- Stage 2 (mid 2026): The outcomes of Stage 1 will inform the next steps of the project, which may include a pilot program codesigned with agronomists.
+- Stage 2 (September 2026 - September 2027): The outcomes of Stage 1 will inform the next steps of the project, which may include a pilot program codesigned with agronomists.

-The project is due for completion in mid-2027.
+The project is due for completion by September 2027.

 About the project